-- Written recommendation in Member's record. - Standing order for doula services by MCP, physician group, or other group by a licensed Provider. - Standard form signed by a physician or other licensed practitioner that a Member can provide to the doula.
+- Written recommendation in Member's record. - Standing recommendation for doula services by MCP, physician group, or other group by a licensed Provider. - The standing recommendation issued by DHCS on November 1, 2023 fulfills this requirement until the time it is rescinded or modified.